 - Insects in vehicles that pose health risks to the examiner.

 - Unsecured contents (i.e., work vehicle).

-- Unacceptable permit: invalid/missing sticker, expired 10-day permit, or in-transit permit.
+- Unacceptable permit: invalid/missing sticker for commercial vehicles, expired 10-day permit, or in-transit permit.

 - Altered vehicle plate.

 - A vehicle with yellow/black dealer and service plate and cannot produce a vehicle permit.